🫱🏿🫲🏽 Induction

 • Facilitator: Split the class into groups of no more than 5.

-• Facilitator: Make sure every group has access to a laptop.
+• Facilitator: Make sure every group has access to sticky notes and pens if you are in person.

 Introduction